aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/oneclick-word-document-generator-for-dynamics-crm/_index.md

 url: /net/oneclick-word-document-generator-for-dynamics-crm/
 ---

 The Aspose .NET OneClick Word Document Generator is open source add-on used to generate and export documents from CRM.
 You can design template in word and attach in CRM and generate document as you want.
 You can use OneClick Word Document Generator with Account, Contact, Lead, Opportunity and Quote Entity.
 It provides option to Attach the generated document with the record itself and you can download the document as well.
 This add-on can also resolve option set and look-up fields.
-In addition it enables you to save the document in many formats like DOC, DOCX, BMP, HTML, JPEG, PDF, PNG, RTF and TXT.
+In addition it enables you to save the document in a few formats like DOC, DOCX, BMP, HTML, JPEG, PDF, PNG, RTF and TXT.

 Aspose .NET OneClick Word Document Generator can be used with CRM on-premises and CRM Online.